remmaso/Rit-React-Tailwind-Website/README.md

-# React Ub Modified By Ralph Emmason SDE
+# React designed By Ralph Emmason SDEgit init

-This is the jobs listing project from the [YouTube crash course](https://youtu.be/LDB4uaJ87e0).
+This is the jobs listing project HUB

 <img src="public/screen.png" />